wojtkowiak/meteor-desktop/README.md

 You can use `_windows`, `_osx`, `_linux` properties to set additional settings for different OS.
 The default `settings.json` is already using that for setting a different icon for OSX.

+##### Supported dependency version types

+Only explicit versions are supported to avoid potential problems with different versions being installed.
+It is no different from `Meteor` because the same applies to adding `Cordova` plugins.

+You can however use a local path to a npm package - and that will not be forbidden.
+But you need to keep track what has been distributed to your clients and what your current code is expecting when releasing a HCP update.

 ### desktop.js